-You can donate certain organs and tissues while you're still alive: a kidney, part of the liver, and a lobe of the lung.
+You can donate certain organs while you're still alive: a kidney, part of the liver, and a lobe of the lung.

 We need many donors, but not enough Canadians have made plans to donate.
 In fact, our organ donation rates are lower than many other countries, including the United States.
 We can do better.

-Most Canadians waiting for an organ donor need new kidneys.
+Most Canadians waiting for an organ donor are in need of a kidney.
 Since kidney disease is on the rise in Canada, the need for donors is growing.
-In 2011, 256 people died waiting for a transplant - a third of them needed a kidney.
+In 2011, 256 people died waiting for a transplant—a third of them needed a kidney.

 There are over 2,000 Canadians waiting for a cornea transplant.
 Depending on where you live, the wait for a new cornea (the clear front covering on the surface of the eye) could be up to three years.
 To learn more about organ and tissue donation and transplantation, visit Canadian Blood Services.
 For residents of Quebec, learn about organ transplants at TRANSPLANT QUEBEC, and learn about tissue transplants at HEMA-QUEBEC.